 Definition of MariaDB Commands

-- Initially, MariaDB is a split of the MySQL database management system which is industrialized by its innovative developers.
+- Initially, MariaDB was split from the MySQL database management system, industrialized by its innovative developers.
 This tool of DBMS delivers data processing abilities for both enterprise and small type tasks.

 - We can say that MariaDB is an enhanced version of MySQL server which comes with several inbuilt powerful features and many stabilities, performance progresses, and safety that a user cannot get in MySQL.

 - In MariaDB, you can find more memory storage engine for MariaDB commands as compared to MySQL.
-We can associate to the MariaDB server with the help of the MySQL program i.e. command-line having appropriate username, password, hostname, and name of the database.
+We can associate with the MariaDB server with the help of the MySQL program, i.e. command-line having the appropriate username, password, hostname, and name of the database.

 - MariaDB commands are the administrative commands that are significant commands which a user will implement on a regular basis when functioning with MariaDB.